-Phase II - When a tropical system is within the Gulf of Mexico and South Louisiana is in the landfall zone, although not in the high probability zone, but the area is expected to feel the effects of the system to where the National Weather Service might issue a Tropical Storm Warning or a Hurricane Watch for South Louisiana and the Thibodaux area.
+Phase II - When a tropical system is within the Gulf of Mexico and South Louisiana is in the landfall zone, although not in the high probability zone, but the area is expected to feel the effects of the system to where the National Weather Service might issue a Tropical Storm Watch or a Hurricane Watch for South Louisiana and the Thibodaux area.
 The EOC will continue to monitor the strength, speed, P-Surge, and projected landfall site.
 The EOC will set up operations in the President's Conference Room, Picciola Hall.
-All departments must enact Phase II storm preparation includes the Thibodaux area, the EOC will make recommendations to the University President regarding scheduled classes.
+All departments must enact Phase II storm preparation

+Phase III - When a tropical system is in the Gulf of Mexico and South Louisiana is in the high probability landfall zone and the National Weather Service issues a Tropical Storm Warning or a Storm Surge Warning for South Louisiana that includes the Thibodaux area, the EOC will make recommendations to the University President regarding scheduled classes.
 The University President will make the decision to cancel or continue class.
-If the National Weather Service issues a Hurricane Warning for South Louisiana that includes the Thibodaux area, university classes will be cancelled.
+If the National Weather Service issues a Hurricane Warning for South Louisiana that includes the Thibodaux area. university classes will be cancelled.
 Students are advised to evacuate to an area out of the storm's path.
-The EOC will continue to monitor the storms strength, speed, P-Surge, and projected landfall.
-If a mandatory evacuation order is not given for the Thibodaux area, the University will open a shelter for students as well as staff who are unable to leave the campus.
+The EOC will continue to monitor the storms strength, speed.
+P-Surge, and projected landfall.
+If a mandatory evacuation order is not given for the Thibodaux area, the University will decide on whether to open a shelter for students as well as staff who are unable to leave the campus, or issue an evacuation order for campus residents.
 If a mandatory evacuation is given for the Thibodaux area, on-campus residents without a means of transportation will be evacuated to another state university where they will receive pre-arranged shelter and meals for the duration of their stay.
 The EOC will finalize all preparations for the storm.
 All non-essential personnel will be released from their work stations.
-The pre-position team will continue to monitor the storms strength, speed and projected landfall.
-Based on the above information, the team will make the determination to remain on campus or evacuate to a pre-arranged shelter.
-The decision to evacuate will be made no later than 18 hours prior to landfall.
+The EOC will continue to monitor the storms strength, speed and projected landfall.
+Final preparations should be completed no later than 18 hours prior to landfall.
 All departments must enact Phase III storm preparations.